USNavalResearchLaboratory/SCRaytrace/README.md

 ### Version 3.1.0

-New dependency on ntirpc.
+- New dependency on ntirpc.
 This is to read xdr files. glibc does not provide this library anymore.
+Compiled using ntirpc: <https://github.com/linuxbox2/ntirpc.git>

+- Now uses libwcs to compute projections.
+This allows using pretty much all projection types implemented in libwcs.

+- Use of libwcs implemented in the scraytrace python wrapper.